Communication & knowledge sharing

 1. Every meeting must have a meeting link, and it should be respected.

-2. Use Zoom as a meeting technology, and record the call if the contents of the meeting could be reused or watched later (people on vacations or incompatible time zones).
+2. Use Google Meet as a meeting technology, and record the call if the contents of the meeting could be reused or watched later (people on vacations or incompatible time zones).

 3. Use one laptop per attendant, with video on.
 This will level the meeting and everyone will be able of seeing everybody else’s face.
 This has the psychological effect of making remote people feel in the same room as the rest of the people.